manifest-network/manifest-ledger/README.md

 ## Helper

 There are scripts for testing, installing, and initializing.
 Use this section to help you navigate the various scripts and their use cases.

-#### Manifest Module script

-`scripts/manifest_testing.sh`

-This is a script to assist with configuring and testing the inflation and stakeholders.
-To better understand the script and what exactly it is testing please refer to the [Manifest Module](#manifest-module) section.

 #### Node Initialization script